trombik/roomPing/README.md

 make all PROJECT_TARGET="esp8266"
 ```

-On ESP8266, the application _generally_ works, but it occasionally crashes.
+On ESP8266, the application _generally_ works, but it occasionally crashes
+when built with `mqtt`.

 ### `ESP-01` and its variants

 `ESP-01` is not very user friendly.
 If you are not familiar with it, you
 should start with a generic `ESP8266` development board, such as `NodeMCU`
 and its clones.

+Power is critically important.
+Make sure 3.3V is stable and stiff enough.
+This
+is especially true when the device needs full WiFi calibration.

 Pin configuration is: